MuseSystems/musebms/app_server/components/system/mscmp_syst_error/README.md

 # MscmpSystError - Exception Handling Component

-API for working with the MuseBMS error reporting subsystem.
+API for defining a standard for error handling and reporting.

 This module defines a nested structure for reporting errors in contexts where a result should be represented by an error result.
 By capturing lower level errors and reporting them in a